sigedu-org/website/_pages/bea/bea18.md

 ## Registration

-If you wish to attend the workshop, you must register with the ACL conference once the registration opens.
+If you wish to attend the workshop, you must register with the ACL conference [here](https://2023.aclweb.org/registration/).
 Select BEA from the list of offered workshops.
 There is no need to have a paper accepted.
 The workshop is open to anyone who wishes to attend. **Importantly, at least one author of each accepted paper must register.**

+## Visa information

+All visa requests are processed by the ACL's dedicated visa assistance team.
+To apply for an invitation letter, please follow the information from https://2023.aclweb.org/blog/visa-info/.
+Specifically, for invitation letters and further questions, it is advised that you reach out at [acl2023_visa_help@googlegroups.com](acl2023_visa_help@googlegroups.com), communicating the following: name, institution, address, role in conference (author/reviewer/workshop organizer/invited speakers/other participants), additional reasons/justifications for attending.
+ACL's dedicated visa assistance team will be in touch to help out with the visa letter request.

+ACL 2023 invitation letter form can be found [here](https://2023.aclweb.org/participants/invitation_letter/).

 ## Submission Information